Last updated: January 7, 2023

 Take a self-guided tour of the Black Heritage Trail®.
-This trail explores the neighborhood of Beacon Hill, which served as a center for Boston's 19th-century Black community.
+This trail explores the neighborhood of Beacon Hill, which served as a center for Boston's Black community in the 1800s.
 Learn about this community's integral role in the Abolition Movement and the fight for equal rights and access to education.

 Visitors can choose to start at either the Robert Gould Shaw/Massachusetts 54th Regiment Memorial or the African Meeting House at the Museum of African American History.
 The trail weaves through the neighborhood of Beacon Hill, highlighting ten stops.
 Many of the stops are private residences today and are not open to the public.
 Please respect the privacy of the homeowners.

 For information about the trail, get a brochure from the Faneuil Hall Visitor Center or download the NPS App, search Boston African American National Historic Site and select "Self-Guided Tours."